+ATTACHMENT 5

+ACCEPTANCE FORM

-ATTACHMENT 5 ACCEPTANCE FORM AND PAYMENT ELECTION Milk Supply Partner Number: 3 Year Fixed Term Non-Exclusive Milk Supply Agreement Acceptance Start Date: 1 July 2021, End Date: 30 June 2024 By signing this Acceptance Form and returning it to us, you agree to and accept the terms and conditions set out in the Agreement to which this Form is attached.
-Please estimate your Total Milk Solids (total kg of F Fat + total kg of Protein) for FY22 - KgMS Signed by, or by its authorised representative for and on behalf of, the Supplier.
-If signed by authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.
-Name Signature Position held Date
+Milk Supply Partner Number:

+1 Year Fixed Term Exclusive Milk Supply Agreement Acceptance

+Start Date: 1 July 2024 End Date: 30 June 2025

+By signing this Acceptance Form and returning set out in the Agreement to which this Form is git to us, you agree to and accept the terms and conditions attached.

+authorised representative, you the represent e for and on behalf of, the Supplier.
+If signed by cative represent and warrant that you have full authority er and have no notice of revocation of your authority.

+Name Signature

+Position held Date

-Please return this signed acceptance either by email to milksupply@burrafoods.com.au or via text message (photo) to your Milk Supply Officer
+Please return this signed acceptance either by email to milksupply@burrafoods.com.au or via text message (photo) to your Milk Supply Officer.

-Payment Ratio & Payment System Preference for FY22
+Payment Ratio & Payment System Preference for FY25

-Please keep this copy for your records.
+Please keep this copy for y our records.

-Milk Supply Partner Number: Preferred Payment Ratio (tick one): 1:1 Payment Ratio \Box 1:2 Payment Ratio Preferred Payment System (tick one): APS payment system П BPS payment system FPS payment system Signed by, or by its authorised representative for and on behalf of, the Supplier.
+Milk Supply Partner Nun nber:

+Preferred Payment Ratio (tick one):

+1:1 Payment Ratio

+1:2 Payment Ratio

+Preferred Payment Syste em (tick one):

+APS payment system

+BPS payment system

+FPS payment system

+Signed by, or by its authorised representative for and on behalf of, the Supplier.
 If signed by an authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.

+Name Signature

-Name Signature Position held Date
+Position held Date

-Payment Ratio & Payment System Preference for FY22
+Payment Ratio & Payment System Preference for FY25